ChickenProp/chickenprop.github.com/drafts/how-tall-is-the-shard.md

 ---
-title: How tall is the Shard?
+title: "How tall is the Shard, really?"
 layout: draft
 ---
 [According to Wikipedia](https://en.wikipedia.org/wiki/The_Shard), the Shard (the tallest building in the UK) stands "309.6 meters (1,016 feet) high".
 I put this in my Anki deck as "Height of the Shard / 310m", but I was saying "height" to mean "tallness" (because I don't much like that word) and I had assumed Wikipedia was using it the same way.
 So I thought the Shard was 310 m tall.